glvillanueva/glvillanueva.github.io/README.md

-### The 12 Labours of Hercules
+### The 12 Labours of Hercules: Simplified

-#Owned by: Glorianne Villanueva
+Owned by: Glorianne Villanueva

-Context: I am very invested in greek mythology, and I just enjoy talking about it a lot.
-I'm also a member of the mythology club, so I wanted to make this as a review, in case we ever go over the 12 Labours of Hercules, because it's easy to mix them up.
-I _love_ talking about this, so I didn't copy and paste anything. ^-^